pos5737/pos5737data/README.md

   - Create the R script `make-data/get-raw/get-raw-*.R` that obtains the raw data (ideally from Dataverse and hopefully versioned) and saves the original format and filename to `raw-data/`.
+If raw data are not automatically gettable, then save in `raw-data-loc/`.
   - Create the R script `make-data/clean-raw/clean-raw-*.R` that tidies the raw data into a easy-to-use data frame and saves it to `data/*.rda`.
 Variable names and factor levels should be